Making vital connections across Somerset and Wiltshire

-The goal is that by the autumn of 2022 a regular operational pattern will have been agreed that increases service levels, maintains punctuality and reliability, and helps passengers to plan journeys confidently.
+In the autumn of 2022 a regular operational pattern was agreed that increases service levels, maintains punctuality and reliability, and helps passengers to plan journeys confidently.
 In many cases this will mean that they can switch from car to rail, with consequential reductions in congestion and pollution.

-This significant overhaul of timetables in the Westbury area is expected to be introduced in May 2023.
+This significant overhaul of timetables in the Westbury area is expected to be introduced in May 2023 for GWR services, but Go-op has been obliged to delay its start to December 2024 to allow for improvements to level crossing safety and other requirements from the ORR.
 This will affect some existing services, as well as allowing Go-op’s services to be progressively introduced.

 What rolling stock will you use?